AV-Comparatives presents the TOP Cybersecurity Vendors for 2024 - Antivirus Test

 https://www.av-comparatives.org/tests/summary-report-2023/

-AV-Comparatives has been conducting industry-leading, rigorous independent testsof antivirus and other security software for over 20 years.
+AV-Comparatives has been conducting industry-leading, rigorous independent tests of antivirus and other security software for over 20 years.
 For both consumer and business products, the Austrian institute conducts a Main-Test Series.
 To check the all-round effectiveness of the solutions, four separate tests are conducted.
 These cover protection against Internet-based threats, protection against malicious programs on external drives and network shares, false alarms, and impact on system speed.
-An Endpoint Prevention and Response
+An Endpoint Prevention and Response (EPR) Test is also conducted for applicable enterprise products.

 AV-Comparatives believe that staying informed about the latest advancements in IT security is crucial for adapting to the ever-changing threat landscape, and its IT Security Products Overview is provided to guide on that journey.
 For those seeking more details of certified products, AV-Comparatives' website offers detailed reports of all the individual tests and the respective results achieved by each of the tested products.
 These can further assist in finding the right product.